Skip to content

 Usage

-Use buttons to trigger an action.
-The labels describe what will happen when the user interacts with it, such as Add, Save, or Delete.
+Use buttons to trigger actions.
+Labels should clearly describe the purpose and effect of the action, such as Add, Save, or Delete.

-• Danger buttons are used for destructive or irreversible actions (e.g. deleting data).
+• Danger buttons for destructive actions such as Delete or Remove.

-• Primary buttons highlight the main action of the page or task, guiding users to the most important action (e.g. Save or Delete).
+• Primary buttons highlight the main action of the page or task.

 A button link is a button styled as a link.